adriana-olszak/promo-editor/README.md

   yarn && yarn start
 ```

-Application will be available on `http://localhost:3000`
+Application will be available at `http://localhost:3000`

 ## Features